Academic Support Services

 New Student Orientation

-All incoming first-year students attend a two-day/one-night New Student Orientation in July, which is coordinated by the Office of Student Life, in collaboration with the Division of Enrollment Management and the Center for Student Success.
+All incoming first-year students attend a two-day/one-night New Student Orientation in the summer, which is coordinated by the Office of Student Life, in collaboration with the Division of Enrollment Management and the Center for Student Success.
 Orientation provides a snapshot view of life at MU: students meet faculty and advisors; register for their first semester; learn about academic, career, personal, and social choices; and, perhaps most importantly, make connections with other first-year students.
 Special programs are also offered to students matriculating in the spring semester.
 During new student orientation, first-year students are advised and registered in classes for the fall semester.

 Major and Career Choices